charlieblindsay/menstrual-product-testing-fluid-injection/README.md

 NOTE: Since the files in this directory are streamlit files, to run them, change directory into this directory by entering 'cd Testing' in the terminal.
 Then enter 'streamlit run [FILE NAME].py' in the terminal.
 - heating_test.py: After pressing 'Capture data' in Realterm to save the Serial printouts of the proxy temperature to the capture.txt file, run this file.
 Then it will create a live plot of temperature against time.
 - injection_test.py: Perform same steps in Realterm as with heating_test.py.
 This streamlit programme prints the expected mass of fluid injected from the number of motor movements performed.
 This can then be compared with the actual mass of fluid injected.

+#### reverse_motor
+- reverse_motor.ino: Run this Arduino programme to turn the stepper motor in the opposite direction.
+This will move the pusher block backwards.
+This allows the user to reset the test without having to turn the lead screw by hand.